dchaudhari7177/Weather-Data-Fetch-and-Emailer/README.md

 This command will use the locally included Composer (from `composer.phar`) to install the required dependencies defined in `composer.json`.

 #### 4. Configure SMTP Settings

+Currently i mentioned there in the code my details of email and smtp,,,now this can able to run on that so no need to change anything,,

 Open `send_email.php` and configure the SMTP settings for sending emails.
 Update the following lines with your SMTP server details:
 ```php